binkley/axon-spring-boot-starter/CONTRIBUTING.md

 ## Making Changes

-* Create a feature branch from where you want to base your work.
+* All commits must be releasable, always.
+Avoid partial commits of your tree.
+  Send patches to others rather than push a non-releasable commit.
-  * This is usually the master branch.
+* Work on the `master` branch.
+Exceptions:
-  * Only target release branches if you are certain your fix must be on that branch.
+  * Use release branches if the fix applies there.
+Always cherry pick fixes to `master` if relevant.
-  * To quickly create a feature branch based on master; `git checkout -b fix/master/my_contribution master`.
-Please avoid working directly on the `master` branch.
-  * Do not push feature branches.
-If you need to share code, send patches to the collaborators.
+  * Do not push local feature branches into the repo without group consensus.
-* Make commits of logical units.
-Squash if needed.

 ## Code Style

+* Lines are 80 characters maximum.
+Exceptions:
+  * Import lines may be long to avoid awkward wrapping.
 * Use standard Java code style.
 You know it when you see it.
 Exceptions:
   * For empty classes and methods, it is OK to collapse the curly braces rather than put them on separate lines.
   * For block syntax, it is OK to leave out optional curly braces if the meaning of the code does not change.
+  * For `extends` and `implements`, it is OK to break the line early.
+If you do so, indent is 8 characters, ala standard Java style.
 * Ensure all changes use UNIX file endings and UTF-8 encoding, and that only scripts have an execute bit (source files are not executable).
 * Check for unnecessary whitespace with `git diff --check` before committing.